Personal statement tutoring

 Medicine

-Expert advice on writing a medicine personal statement for UK medical schools.
-Learn what admissions tutors look for, what to avoid, and how to structure your application.
+How to write a Medicine personal statement for UK universities.
+What admissions tutors look for, UCAT and interview prep, and how to structure it.

 Read the Medicine guide